 Tetris came out 25 years ago and is still in print today.
 It is a game where you must arrange falling blocks, so they don’t touch the sides.
 The game has sold more than 250 million copies and is still one of the best-selling video games of all time.

-The tale of Pac-Man, the video game, has been told many times, and this tale is one that has persisted throughout the decades.
+The tale of Pac-Man, the video game, has been told many times, and this tale has persisted throughout the decades.
 The story of the Pac-man game began in the 1970s and went on into the 80s before disappearing from the gaming scene in the late 80s.
-The story told behind it is quite intriguing.
+The story behind it is quite intriguing.

 Super Mario Bros